doublegen/Website-Portofolio/README.md

 # Website-Portofolio
-If you want to know about me, you can chect my website
+If you want to know about me, you can check my website